How to disable Microsoft Edge Workspaces using Intune

 FAQs

-How to disable Microsoft Edge Workspace using Registry?
+How do you disable Microsoft Edge Workspace using Registry?

-You can create a registry key called Edge and under HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\ key, create a DWORD registry entry under Edge key called EdgeWorkspacesEnabled.
+You can create a registry key called Edge, and under HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\ key, create a DWORD registry entry under the Edge key called EdgeWorkspacesEnabled.
 Set its value to 0 to disable Edge workspace.

 How to disable Edge Workspace using GPO?

-You can login on the domain controller > Open Group Policy Management Console and follow below steps:
+Log on to the domain controller > Open Group Policy Management Console and follow the below steps:

 – Navigate to Computer Configuration > Policies > Administrative Templates > Microsoft Edge > Edge Workspaces Settings.

-– Select Disabled radio button to Disable Edge Workspaces.
+– Select the Disabled radio button to Disable Edge Workspaces.

 Leave a Comment